The Charter – Table of Contents

 By-Law #08 – Zero Tolerance Policy

-EPOCH Toronto has a zero-tolerance policy on alcohol and illegal substance use at EPOCH Toronto events.
-If any event participant is found to be using alcohol or illegal substances at events, or appears at an EPOCH Toronto event under the influence of alcohol or an illegal substance, will be banned from all EPOCH Toronto events for one calendar year.
+Epoch Toronto has a zero-tolerance policy on alcohol and illegal substance use at Epoch Toronto events.
+If any event participant is found to be using alcohol or illegal substances at events, or appears at an Epoch Toronto event under the influence of alcohol or an illegal substance, that participant will be banned from all Epoch Toronto events for one calendar year.

 By-law added September 2009